whiteStainX/when/AUDIO_UPGRADE.md

     -   **Benefit**: A master gain control for all visuals.
 An orchestral piece and a heavily compressed electronic track will both register at similar loudness levels, preventing visuals from blowing out or disappearing.

 3.  **Attack/Release Envelopes**:
     -   **What**: For each energy band (`bass`, `mid`, `treble`), create an envelope follower with separate, configurable attack and release times.
+Only one module (either `DspEngine` or `FeatureExtractor`) should apply the smoothing to keep transient response crisp.
-    -   **Benefit**: Allows for visuals that can rise instantly with a sound (`fast attack`) but fade out slowly and smoothly (`slow release`), mimicking audio compressors for a more natural feel.
+    -   **Benefit**: Allows for visuals that can rise instantly with a sound (`fast attack`) but fade out slowly and smoothly (`slow release`), mimicking audio compressors for a more natural feel without overdamping.

 ### Tier 2: Rhythm You Can Lock To

 1.  **Multi-Band Onset Detection**:
-    -   **What**: Run the spectral flux onset detection algorithm independently on the bass, mid, and treble bands.
+    -   **What**: Run the spectral flux onset detection algorithm independently on the bass, mid, and treble bands, reusing the per-band flux already computed during the DSP step whenever possible.
-    -   **Benefit**: The ability to distinguish between a kick drum, a snare, and a hi-hat, enabling far more detailed rhythmic animation.
+    -   **Benefit**: The ability to distinguish between a kick drum, a snare, and a hi-hat, enabling far more detailed rhythmic animation without redundant CPU work.

 2.  **Tempo (BPM) and Phase Tracking**:
     -   **What**: Use autocorrelation on the onset detection curve to find the most likely tempo (BPM).
 Maintain a "phase accumulator" that resets on each beat and increments from 0 to 1 until the next.